|

 Kurt Meyer, for the invasion of

 Holland and the Battle of France.
-He was attached to SS-Division Leibstandarte SS during the invasion of the Soviet Union named
+He was attached to the Leibstandarte SS during the

-Operation Barbarossa and numerous times he flew over enemy held territory in a Fieseler Storch on reconnaissance missions.
-In 1942 Wünsche was given command of the Leibstandarte SS Sturmgeschütz (Assault Gun Battalion).
+invasion of the Soviet Union and numerous times he flew over enemy held territory in a Fieseler Storch on reconnaissance missions.
+In 1942 Wünsche was given command of the Leibstandarte SS-Sturmgeschütz-Abteilung 1.
 The Battalion was involved in stopping Soviet attempts to break through the German lines.

-In early February 1943 Wünsche resumed command of 1.Battalion/SS-Panzer-Regiment 1 of the Leibstandarte SS.
+In early February 1943 Wünsche resumed command of 1st Battalion of SS-Panzer-Regiment 1 of the Leibstandarte SS.
 His new battalion's first action was at Kharkov, fighting in blizzard conditions, they halted the Soviet advance and held the town of Merefa.
 They went on to relieve the encircled 1.SS-Reconnaissance Battalion of the Leibstandarte SS, commanded by his old commander SS-Obersturmbannführer Kurt Meyer.
 Wünsche and his battalion succeeded in breaking through the lines to Meyer's beleaguered troops, saving them from destruction.
 Together the two battalions formed a

 SS-Kampfgruppe and continued the attack, defeating the Soviet VI Guards Cavalry Corps at Kharkov.
 For these actions Wünsche was awarded the German Cross in Gold.
-Max Wünsche and SS-Obersturmbannführer Kurt Meyer were aggressive and daring in combat and Wünsche's Panzer battalion often supported the SS-Panzergrenadiers of Meyer's reconnaissance battalion during the fighting around Kharkov.
+Max Wünsche and SS-Obersturmbannführer Kurt Meyer were aggressive and daring in combat and Wünsche's Panzer battalion often supported Meyer's reconnaissance battalion during the fighting around Kharkov.
 Their relationship was tempered in the fire of the Eastern Front and each had absolute confidence in the other.
 On February 25 1943 Wünsche's SS-Kampfgruppe located the Soviet 350th Rifle Division approaching the Division's southern flank.
 Acting on his own, Wünsche personally led his Panzers in a stunning assault on a Soviet defensive position in the Jefremovka area.
 Nearly 800 Soviet infantry were killed during the attack, which penetrated into the depths of the Soviet defensive position and destroyed 37 7.62cm artillery pieces, ten 4.5cm anti-tank guns and several 12.2cm howitzers.
 For this action Wünsche was awarded the Knight's Cross on February 28 1943.

 In June 1943, Wünsche was ordered to transfer to a new division forming in France, which later became